TaitoUnited/full-stack-template/www/README.md

 ## Configuration

 Configure static site generator of your choice with the following instructions.
-Currently instructions are provided only for Gatsby, Hugo, Jekyll and plain static files, but with some extra work the website-template may easily be used with any static site generator.
+Currently instructions are provided only for Gatsby, Hugo, Jekyll and plain static files, but with some extra work the full-stack-template may easily be used with any static site generator.

 Remove static site generators that you do not use from `www/install.sh` but do not delete the whole file: